 reading accuracy, and comprehension.
 In order to gain rich, meaningful data on individual students’ literacy skills, and allow teachers time in the academic year to implement instructional intervention where needed, the STEP assessment is administered four times a year.

 UChicago Impact supported teachers in assessing students’ literacy skills, interpreting the data, monitoring student progress, and implementing interventions where needed.
 The response from teachers and the improvement in students’ reading was so positive that STEP has since been implemented in grade 3.
 UChicago Impact’s STEP team has worked with Jahn Elementary for three years and as they begin their fourth year of support, STEP will be expanded to grades 4-5, as well.
 These grade teams will implement STEP’s Strengthen & Expand Series, focused on nonfiction science and social studies text topics.

 The data and the way you can disaggregate the data, it’s more than just that you can look at the data and find trends—which you can absolutely do—it’s that those trends help you unpack your teaching moves.
 That is really a unique place to be after all these years doing the work that I’ve done in reading.
-To be able to look at data in that way, it makes a big difference. —Terra Ellingson, First-Grade Teacher
+To be able to look at data in that way, it makes a big difference. —Terra Ellingson, Former First-Grade Teacher